Stowaway: Ship travel

 Stowaways on sailing ships and on steamships made this way of illicit travel known throughout the world.
 Throughout the nineteenth and twentieth centuries poor, would-be emigrants and travelers seeking adventure for no cost helped to make it seem romantic.
 Noted stowaways to America by steamship have included Henry Armetta, Bruno Richard Hauptmann, Willem de Kooning, Jan Valtin, and Florentino Das.

+Stowaways typically board the ship while it is in port.
+This can be by the gangway or by climbing the ships side when the crew are not maintaining an adequate security watch of the vessel.
+To prevent stowaways on ships, the International Chamber of Shipping and Witherbys provide guidance to ships on managing the risks associated with stowaways and with rescue of displaced persons at sea.
+The International Maritime Organization have also issued revised guidelines for the prevention of access by stowaways.

 Air travel

 Poor perimeter security at a number of airports around the world can make it easier for people to stow away on planes.
+Aviation authorities worry about stowaways because poor security also makes them vulnerable to terrorists and other malicious actors.

 Stowaways in aircraft wheel wells face numerous health risks, many of which are fatal: being mangled when the undercarriage retracts, tinnitus, deafness, hypothermia, hypoxia, frostbite, acidosis and finally falling when the doors of the compartment reopen.
 The landing gear compartment is not equipped with heating, pressure or oxygen, which are vital for survival at a high altitude.
 According to experts, at 18,000 ft, hypoxia causes lightheadedness, weakness, vision impairment and tremors.
 By 22,000 ft the oxygen level of the blood drops and the person will struggle to stay conscious.
 Above 33,000 ft their lungs would need artificial pressure to operate normally.
 The temperature could drop as low as -63 °C which causes severe hypothermia.
 Those stowaways who managed to not be crushed by the retracting undercarriage or killed by the deadly conditions would most likely be unconscious when the compartment door re-opens during the approach and fall several thousand feet to their deaths.

 David Learmount, an aviation expert of Flight International, told BBC about a lot of ignorance in this area.
 He suggested that no one would be willing to risk such a journey having full understanding of this kind of ordeal.
 Stowaways who survived usually travelled relatively short distances or at a low altitude.
 Two cases are known of people who survived at an altitude of about 38,000 ft – a man on an 8-hour flight, whose body core temperature fell to 79 F, and a 16-year-old boy who was unharmed by a 5.5 hour flight, despite losing consciousness.
 Almost all aircraft stowaways are male.